ibm-cloud-docs/solution-tutorials/nat-config-private.md

 ```
 {: codeblock}

-3. Validate VSI in the APP zone can access internet services.
-Login to the local VSI using SSH, use ping and curl to validate icmp and tcp access.
+3. Validate the VSI in the APP zone can now access services on the Internet.
+Login to the local VSI using SSH, use ping and curl to validate icmp and tcp access to sites on the Internet.

 ```bash
 ssh root@<VSI Private IP>